 Open the knowledge base panel and click any library name in the list to activate it.
 Only one library is active at a time.
 The active library name appears as a badge in the chat header whenever it is being used.Query rewriting (recall booster)

 When an AI provider is configured, the knowledge base can rephrase each question into three variants before searching, then merge the results.
 This closes the vocabulary gap between how you write your notes and how you ask questions later — a search for “Black Seed Oil” will also find notes titled “Nigella Sativa”.Toggle “Improve recall with query rewriting” in the knowledge base panel (default: on).
 Each rewrite uses roughly 100 tokens from your configured provider.
 Repeat questions in the same session use cached rewrites.
-The external server backend connects to a knowledge server you run — useful for larger corpora, shared libraries, or hardware-accelerated GPU retrieval that a browser cannot match.Install the agent stack
+The external server backend connects to a knowledge server you run — useful for larger document libraries, shared libraries, or faster GPU retrieval that a browser cannot match.Install the agent stack

 The getbased-agent-stack bundles the RAG server, a browser management dashboard, and the MCP adapter.
 One command installs and starts everything on Linux:curl -sSL https://getbased.health/install.sh | bash